LeeC77/sunsynk/README.md

 ## Introduction

 You will require to have installed a Sun Synk inverter with a WiFi Data logger [e-linter](https://www.e-linter.com/) connected to the Sun Synk App or Connect.
 See [Data Logger set up](https://www.sunsynk.org/_files/ugd/39fbfb_a325b6884e684c4ba1a3ad80afd5da20.pdf) or [Sun Synk Web](https://www.sunsynk.org/remote-monitoring).
 It is recommended, but not  necessary that the "data interval" of your Gateway is set via Sun Synk Connect to 60s for best time latency.
-If you do not have that setting avaailable you can request it set via Sun Synk or your installer or you can ask for an [User Level Access Change Request](https://www.sunsynk.org/remote-monitoring)
+If you do not have that setting available you can request it set via Sun Synk or your installer or you can ask for an [User Level Access Change Request](https://www.sunsynk.org/remote-monitoring)

 This binding uses your Sun Synk Connect credentials to access Sun Synk's web services via an OpenHAB Bridge (SunSynk Account).
-The bridge manages the account authentication and the discovery of SunSynk Inverter and Plant Things.
-Only the Inverter Thing is currently supported.
+The bridge manages the account authentication and the discovery of SunSynk Inverters.

 Acknowledgements:
 - [Power Forum](https://powerforum.co.za/topic/12604-sunsynk-wifi-dongle-hacking/page/3/)